The Flame of Avalon

 The Glastonbury Goddess Temple as Flame Keeper – 2020

 Once a month the Glastonbury Goddess Temple becomes the Flame Keeper for the Flame of Avalon.
 The Temple tends the flame from dusk to dusk.
 All who hold the Flame of Avalon are invited to join together on these days and tend the flame in global community, sharing in the light and love of the Lady of Avalon.

 For all those who would like to join in, the Glastonbury Goddess Temple will be holding the flame on the following days (beginning at dusk on the date given and ending at dusk on the following day):

-The Goddess Temple will hold the flame from 26th July to 4th August for the Goddess Conference
+The Goddess Temple and Conference will hold the flame from 25th July to dusk on 3rd August for the Goddess Conference

 Please note that in the Glastonbury Goddess Temple, we have beautiful candles for sale that Melissas are able to light with the Flame of Avalon, for you to carry back home with you to your own sacred spaces, to bring Her light out into the world.

 Logistics of Keeping The Flame

 Each person will receive a candle which holds the Flame of Avalon within it.
 You will use that flame to light any candle you may be using.
 It is your candle that burns for 24 hours and not the tea light that you receive.
 Each tea light is a descendant of the Flame was created at the 2004 Goddess Conference in Avalon / Glastonbury, England.